 Environmental issues and the longer-term effects of remote working came on to the agenda.
 Collaboration, career progression, and what of all the office space?

-There was concern of another health pandemic – that of our mental wellness.
-We looked at ways to connect meaningfully with others in issue 6 and wellbeing became the focus of issue 7.
+There was concern of another health pandemic – that of our mental wellbeing.
+We looked at ways to connect meaningfully with others in issue 6 of The Homeworker and wellbeing became the focus of issue 7.
 In it, we shared how to spot signs of poor mental health and struggles from behind a screen.

 The environmental impact also became a talking point.
 As our heating bills soared and we were having to foot more of our own bills, we started looking at how to reduce our costs and our environmental footprint at the same time.